-Fasten the new rotor by screwing it down with the provided screw M7.

-You will have to put the 15mm spacer and the large washer to anable the screw to grip.

-Make sure not to change the crank position.
+- Fasten the new rotor by screwing it down with the provided screw M7. - Place the large washer on top to anable the screw to grip. - Make sure not to change the crank position.
 Put the spark plug in again.

-It might well be that after some test runs you may wish to modify timing a little.
-You may change timing by:

-- pulling the new rotor again - and resetting it (without changing the crank position during this operation) at the wanted new angle.
-Turning the rotor clockwise will bring earlier, turning it anticlockwise later ignition.

-The new ignition coil, the regulator and the advance unit may be fitted under the tank on the frame with a small support bracket as shwon here as an example.
+- It might well be that after some test runs you may wish to modify timing a little.
+You may change timing by: - pulling the new rotor again - and resetting it (without changing the crank position during this operation) at the wanted new angle.
+Turning the rotor clockwise will bring later, turning it anticlockwise earlier ignition. - The new ignition coil, the regulator and the advance unit may be fitted under the tank on the frame with a small support bracket as shown here as an example.

-Before installing the advance unit, have a look at the small switches at the advance unit.
+- Before installing the advance unit, have a look at the small switches at the advance unit.
 They activate different characteristics.
 There are 4 switches.

-The setting needed for Gilera, from 9° at start to 38° at 3,000 revs, are activated with all switches to OFF.
+- The setting needed for Gilera, from 9° at start to 38° at 3,000 revs, are activated with all switches to OFF.